u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/connect_device.rst

 and associates them with the right Driver.

-Supported devices will appear both on the IoT Box Homepage that you can access through its IP address and in the IoT module of the connected Odoo instance.
+Supported devices will appear both on the IoT Box Homepage that you can access through its IP address and in the IoT module of the connected Thrive Bureau ERP instance.

 Interface
 ---------